limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 The basic exploit structure looks like this.

 `perl -e 'print "A" x 120 .
-"BBBBBB"'` where `BBBBBB` is the return address yet undetermined.
+"BBBBBB"'` where `BBBBBB` is the return address we have yet to determine.

 ![screenshot-25](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-25.png)